-It is advised that under section 23 of the Aboriginal Cultural Heritage Act, a person who carries out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal Cultural Heritage (the "cultural heritage duty of care").
+It is advised that under Section 23 of the Aboriginal Cultural Heritage Act 2003, a person who carries out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal Cultural Heritage (the "cultural heritage duty of care").
 Maximum penalties for breaching the duty of care are listed in the Aboriginal Cultural Heritage legislation.
-The information on Aboriginal Cultural Heritage is available on the Department of Environment and Heritage Protection website http://www.ehp.qld.gov.au
+The information on Aboriginal Cultural Heritage is available on the Department of Aboriginal and Torres Strait Islander and Multicultural Affairs website www.datsima.qld.gov.au